bookofproofs/fpl.net/Fpl/Fpl/DocuFplGrammarPocShiftFromPythonToFSharp.md

     }
 ```

+#### 21) Simplified syntax of namespaces and *.fpl file names
+In the original FPL parser, every FPL file contained a namespaces with a block inside curly brackets.
+The name of the file could deviate from the name of the namespace.

+The current FPL parser simply uses filename as the name of the namespce (without the extension `.fpl` ).
+The basename of the FPL file itself has to follow the rules of namespaces (i.e. be a concatenated dotted sequence of pascal-case ids).
+The need of writing curly brackets inside the FPL file and keeping track of which namespaces are inside which file names becomes so obsolete.

-#### 21) Self-Containment
+#### 22) Self-Containment
 This is not an amendment to the FPL parser.
 However, we want to significantly simplify the later recognition of self-containment in the FPL interpreter by the following convention:

 * The order of declarations will now matter.
 * This is unlike the previous, python-based FPL interpreter (which can be found in the repository [https://github.com/bookofproofs/fpl](https://github.com/bookofproofs/fpl)).
-* In the new FPL interpreter, checking if an FPL identifier was already declared can be done - in principle - during the parsing process.
+* In the new FPL interpreter, checking if an FPL identifier was already declared, can be done - in principle - during the parsing process.
 This could significantly simplify the implementation and performance of the new FPL interpreter.
 * Nevertheless, we stick to the 'must' requirements (see [INTRO.md](https://github.com/bookofproofs/fpl.net/blob/main/INTRO.md)) 28 (support of overrides), 38 (support recursive linguistic constructs), and 40 (support of self-reference in definitions) that could still potentially negatively impact how complicated it is to implement the new FPL interpreter.